M-DiMartino/UHasseltCTF-2018-Write-Ups/Steganography/EmojiCrypt2/readme.md

 The flag is: `UHCTF{EMOJIS ARE FUN}`

 ## Notes

 We have heard your feedback and recognize that this challenge was too difficult for the amount of points given.
-It was already known on the day of the challenge but changing the amount of points would have been unfair.
-That being said, we will take this into consideration next year.
+We will take this into consideration for the challenges of next year.

 ## Hints